diego23jones/Customer-and-Product-Analysis-using-SQL/README.md

 Author: DIEGO JONES
 Date Completed: March 18th, 2025

-Download Project file "Customer Product Analysis.sqbpro" preferably should be opened and accessed on "DB Browser for SQLite" which can be downloaded at the following link:
+Download raw project file "Customer Product Analysis.sqbpro" preferably should be opened and accessed on "DB Browser for SQLite" which can be downloaded at the following link:

 https://sqlitebrowser.org/dl/